jackpal/jackpal.github.io/_posts/2008-09-15-Tim_Sweeney_on_the_Twilight_of_the_GPU.md

 ---
 date: 2008-09-15 13:19
 tags: 3d graphics,Larrabee
+title: Tim Sweeney on the Twilight of the GPU
 ---

-# Tim Sweeney on the Twilight of the GPU

 Ars Technica published an excellent interview with Tim Sweeney on the [Twilight of the GPU](http://arstechnica.com/articles/paedia/gpu-sweeney-interview.ars).